TheRayG/deepracer-log-analysis/DeepRacerLogAnalysis_Blog.md

-# How I used Log Analysis to Drive Experiments & Win the F1 DeepRacer ProAm Race
+# How I used Log Analysis to Drive Experiments & Win the AWS DeepRacer F1 ProAm Race
 *A Data-driven Approach to Training & Tuning AWS DeepRacer Reinforcement Learning Models*

 ## What is AWS DeepRacer?